PayPal NVP API Basics

 All responses to PayPal API operations contain information that may be useful for debugging purposes.
 In addition to logging the Correlation ID from the response message, you can log other information, such as the transaction ID and timestamp, to enable you to review a transaction on the PayPal website or through the API.
 You could implement a scheme that logs the entire request and response in a "verbose" mode; however, you should never log the password from a request.

-Responding to an NVP Response
+Respond to an NVP response